luxurypresence/QA_Challenge/README.md

 ## :rotating_light: What should the project consist of?

+- The project should be configurable to CI/CD </br>
-- In the final run of all tests, a collective summary of reports should display results </br>
+- In the final run of all tests, a collective summary of results are found on the Reporting Dashboard </br>
-- The project will need to run with CI/CD - Circle CI or GitHub Actions </br>
-- On Cypress Dashboard, the tests should be configured to create video records </br>

 ## :rotating_light: Steps for QA